Booking and test day

 If you fail, you can rebook.
 You have to pay each time.

-Do not book through a copycat website.
+- Book through GOV.UK, not a copycat website.

-Do not lose the reference number you get after passing.
+- Keep the reference number you get after passing.

 Common questions